Battjmo/BreakStijl/README.md

 A final pass is made over reach row, removing each brick or not based on a semi-random chance, creating the gaps in the brick layouts that give them a much more artistic look.

 Overall, each of the 30 bricks in the set can occupy 30 different positions and either be drawn or not, resulting in 60 configurations per brick, not counting their color.
 This equates to a functionally unlimited number of possible board configurations.
-The play should never see the same one twice!
+The player should never see the same one twice!

 ## How to Play